King Creole: Production

-Filming took place between January 20 and March 10, 1958, mostly at Paramount Studios in Los Angeles, California, and on location in the French Quarter in New Orleans, Louisiana, while the scene of the bayou was filmed at Lake Pontchartrain.
-During filming, Presley was constantly moved to avoid the crowds of fans who came to see him on location, which delayed the film-making.
+Filming took place between January 20 and March 10, 1958, mostly at Paramount Studios in Los Angeles, California, and on location in the French Quarter in New Orleans, Louisiana.
+The bayou scene was filmed at Lake Pontchartrain.
+During filming, Presley was constantly moved to avoid the crowds of fans who came to see him on location, which delayed the filmmaking.
 Wallis had rented a house for Presley's privacy, and a second one after one of his assistants noticed that the back of the houses in the block led to the back of the houses on the adjacent street.
 To escape from the crowds, Presley would climb to the roof of one house and cross over onto the roof of the other.
 After a fan discovered his path, he resided on the tenth floor of the Beverly Wilshire Hotel, which was rented for the whole cast.

 Before filming began, Curtiz was convinced that Presley would be a "conceited boy", but after a few weeks of working together, he described Presley as a "lovely boy" who would go on to be a "wonderful actor".
-Presley, after seeing an early copy of the finished film, thanked Curtiz for giving him the opportunity to show his potential as an actor; he would later cite Danny Fisher as his favorite role of his acting career.
+Presley, after seeing an early copy of the finished film, thanked Curtiz for giving him the opportunity to show his potential as an actor; he later cited Danny Fisher as his favorite role of his acting career.
 Fourteen days after the completion of King Creole, Presley was officially inducted into the U.S. Army.

 Reception

 The film was first shown at Loew's State Theater in New York City on July 2, 1958.
-During the opening week, it ranked number five in box office earnings on the Variety national survey.
+During the opening week, it ranked number five in box-office earnings on the Variety national survey.
 The film received critical acclaim.
+King Creole was another financial success at the box office for Elvis, making $2.64 million in North America at the box office in 1958 alone.

-During the May of 1959 Mexican premiere at Américas Cinema in Mexico City, a riot started when according to the local newspapers 600 teenagers broke into the theater without paying the admission fee.
-The crowd occupied the balcony area and destroyed the seats, while they threw lit papers and debris to the attendants.
-As some women tried to leave the premises, they were stripped by the rioters.
-The group was reported to be a mixture of university students and other locals that joined.
-The anti-riot police arrived to the scene where they scattered the crowd, while no arrests were made.
-Writer Parménides García Saldaña later recounted the incident on his article "El Rey Criollo", in which he detailed the presence of gangs and their harassment of the women in attendance.
+During the May 1959 Mexican premiere at Américas Cinema in Mexico City, a riot started when, according to the local newspapers, 600 teenagers broke into the theater without paying the admission fee.
+The crowd occupied the balcony area and destroyed the seats while they threw flaming papers and debris to the attendants.
+As some women tried to leave the premises, they were stripped of their clothing by the rioters.
+The group was reported to be a mixture of university students and other locals.
+The anti-riot police arrived to the scene, and they scattered the crowd, but no arrests were made.
+Writer Parménides García Saldaña recounted the incident on his article "El Rey Criollo", in which he detailed the presence of gangs and their harassment of the women in attendance.